-How to Choose the Right Business Structure for Your Independent Business
+How to Choose the Best Legal Structure for Your Small Business

-How you structure your business is an important consideration, one that may carry tax and compliance implications.
-The best business structure depends on many factors, including how you plan to take and maximize deductions, what type of businesses you work with, and if you intend to grow your business in the future.
+Deciding how to structure your business is an important consideration, one that can carry tax and compliance implications.
+The best business structure for you will depend on many factors, including how you plan to take and maximize deductions, what type of businesses you work with, and if you intend to grow your business in the future.

 The following four structures are discussed with the following assumptions: